 A Filipino jeepney resembles a cross between a muscle truck and a pounding nightclub.
 Vibrant murals cover the exterior and passengers face each other on narrow benches in the back.
 At first, it’s comfortable.
 But the bus never refuses passengers, and soon you’ve got a village woman sat on your lap and a colony of chickens pecking at your angles.
 All profits from customers seem to be siphoned into obtaining the largest and loudest speakers on the Asian continent.
 A jeepney is always blasting out bad tunes at maximum volume, causing the vehicle and your own body to vibrate to a rhythm of continual bass.

-Indonesia’s islands are connected by rattling ferries.
+Rattling ferries connect Indonesia’s islands.
 They’re slow and hideously overcrowded.
 But that’s not what makes them crazy.
 Every year a few ferries capsize.
 There aren’t enough life jackets or lifeboats.
 Even worse, most people can’t swim.
 So thousands of people drown annually, and of course you don’t hear about it because no foreigners are involved.
 However, getting around remote Indonesia means you’ll probably have to risk it and climb on board one of these creaking metal wrecks.

 4.CENTRAL AFRICAN ePICK UP TRUCK